TiDB Cloud Glossary

 A separate database that can be located in the same or different region and contains the same data.
 A replica is often used for disaster recovery purposes or to improve performance.

-Replication Capacity Unit
+Replication Capacity Unit (RCU)

-Request Unit
+Request Unit (RU)

-A Request Unit (RU) is a unit of measure used to represent the amount of resources consumed by a single request to the database.
+For TiDB Cloud Starter and Essential, a Request Unit (RU) is a unit of measure used to represent the amount of resources consumed by a single request to the database.
 The amount of RUs consumed by a request depends on various factors, such as the operation type or the amount of data being retrieved or modified.
-For more information, see TiDB Serverless Pricing Details.
+However, the billing models for TiDB Cloud Starter and Essential are different:

 S